 Using the ad valorem values, and allowing for exemptions, the tax roll is completed by the Property Appraiser.
 The certified non-ad valorem assessments roll is then merged with the certified ad valorem roll.
 From this information, the Tax Collector prints and mails the tax notice to the owner’s recorded address as it appears on the tax roll.

 These real estate taxes are collected on an annual basis by the Lake County Tax Collector's Office.
-The collection begins on November 1st for the current tax year of January through December.
+The collection must begin on November 1st for the current tax year of January through December.

-IT IS THE RESPONSIBILITY OF EACH PROPERTY OWNER TO SEE THAT THEIR TAXES ARE PAID, AND THAT THEY DO INDEED RECEIVE A TAX BILL.
-In the case where the property owner’s taxes are paid through an escrow account, the mortgage company should request the tax bill from the Tax Collector and the property owner will receive a 'Do Not Pay' tax bill.
+IT IS THE RESPONSIBILITY OF EACH PROPERTY OWNER TO SEE THAT THEIR TAXES ARE PAID, AND THAT THEY DO INDEED RECEIVE A TAX NOTICE.
+In the case where the property owner’s taxes are paid through an escrow account, the mortgage company should request the tax bill from the Tax Collector.
+The property owner will still receive a tax notice.
+If a mortgage company has claimed the account, an escrow code will appear on the top of the notice, as well as a banner on the bottom of the notice.

 The following discounts are provided for early payment: